 For more information see the data sheets DS3231S/SN, DS3231M

 The DS3231 RTC chip is quite expensive to buy from distributors, however you will find this chip on RTC clock modules sold on eBay and they are relativley cheap.
 I buy the cheap module, desolder the DS3231 from the board and then reuse it.

-Before you solder the CR1220 battery holder onto the PCB, tin the large pad on the PCB in the centre of the battery holder area with a thin layer of solder.
-If you don’t do this, the red solder mask, although very thin, holds the battery a fraction of a mm away from the pad so it doesn’t make contact.
+Before you solder the CR1220 battery holder to the PCB, tin the large pad on the PCB in the centre of the battery holder area with a thin layer of solder.
+If you don’t do this the red solder mask, although very thin, holds the battery a fraction of a millimetre away from the pad so it doesn’t make contact.

-For the interconnect between the two modules I used a 4-pin 0.1″ header on the LED module and matching socket on the control board.
+For the interconnect between the two modules I used a 4-pin 0.1″ (2.54mm) header on the LED module and matching socket on the control board.
 Four 10mm nylon spacers hold the boards together.

 The firmware is written in C using the free version of Microchip XC8 compiler. ( v2.05 / C99 )